tjd1234/cmpt135spring2024/obsidian/135website2024/Separate compilation.md

 In this note, we'll see how to break up a big program into smaller pieces that can be compiled independently of each other.

-See also [[splitting int_vec]] for another example of separate compilation.
+See also [[splitting int_vec]] for an example of separate compilation.

 ## The General Idea
 Suppose you're creating an interactive paint program.
-It has a class for menus, a class for brushes, a class for colors, and so on.
+It has a class for menus, class for brushes, a class for colors, and so on.
 It might have hundreds of classes.

-Putting all those classes into a single `.cpp` file is *possible*, but not a good idea.
+Putting all those classes into a single `.cpp` file is *possible*, but probably not a good idea.
 If you change just one line of code then you must re-compile the *entire* program.
 Compiling a giant file takes substantial time, which slows down development.

 Another issue is projects with multiple programmers.
 How can multiple programmers edit and compile a single file at the same time?
 How can they be sure they're not overwriting someone else's code?
 What happens when two programmers make *different* changes to the same line of code?
-These are difficult issues that make using a single file practically impossible with multiple programmers.
+These are tricky issues that make using a single file practically impossible with multiple programmers.

 To solve these problems, we can divide large programs into multiple files.
 We put groups of related classes and functions into their own files.
 This lets us compile each `.cpp` file individually, and different programmers can agree to work on different files to help avoid conflicts.